 - Windows Server 2008 R2 operating system

-- Remote Server Administration Tools for Windows 8 operating system

 - Windows Server 2012 operating system

-- Remote Server Administration Tools for Windows 8.1 operating system

 - Windows Server 2012 R2 operating system

-- Remote Server Administration Tools for Windows 10 operating system

 - Windows Server 2016 operating system

+- Windows Server operating system

-Exceptions, if any, are noted below.
-If a service pack or Quick Fix Engineering (QFE) number appears with the product version, behavior changed in that service pack or QFE.
-The new behavior also applies to subsequent service packs of the product unless otherwise specified.
+Exceptions, if any, are noted below.in this section.
+If a an update version, service pack or Quick Fix Engineering (QFEKnowledge Base (KB) number appears with thea product version, name, the behavior changed in that service pack or QFE.update.
+The new behavior also applies to subsequent service packs of the productupdates unless otherwise specified.
 If a product edition appears with the product version, behavior is different in that product edition.